YousefSedik/Dot-Courses/README.md

 # Dot Course

-Dot Course is a E-Learning platform, you can purchase course, rate course,  on Dot Course!
+Dot Course is a E-Learning platform.

 ## Features